Teodor Currentzis

-Teodor Currentzis (Θεόδωρος Κουρεντζής /el/; born 24 February 1972) is a Greek and Russian conductor, musician and actor.
-He is artistic director of the ensembles MusicAeterna and Utopia and was chief conductor of the SWR Symphonieorchester from 2018 to 2024.
+Teodor Currentzis (Θεόδωρος Κουρεντζής /el/; Теодoр Курeнтзис; born 24 February 1972) is a Greek and Russian conductor, musician and actor.
+He is artistic director of the ensembles musicAeterna and Utopia and was chief conductor of the SWR Symphonieorchester from 2018 to 2024.

 Biography

 Currentzis was born in Athens, and at the age of four began to take piano lessons.
 At age seven, he began violin lessons.
 He entered the National Conservatory, Athens at the age of twelve, in the violin department.
 In 1987, aged fifteen he began composition studies under Professor George Hadjinikos, and then in 1989 under Professor B. Shreck.
 From 1994 to 1999, Currentzis studied conducting supported by a scholarship from the Alexander S. Onassis Public Benefit Foundation in the St. Petersburg State Conservatory with Ilya Musin.

-From 2004 to 2010, Currentzis served as principal conductor of the Novosibirsk Opera and Ballet Theatre, where in 2004 he founded the MusicAeterna orchestra and later the MusicAeterna choir.
+From 2004 to 2010, Currentzis served as principal conductor of the Novosibirsk Opera and Ballet Theatre, where in 2004 he founded the musicAeterna orchestra and later the musicAeterna choir.

 In 2009, Currentzis acted in Ilya Khrzhanovsky's film Dau (Дау) based on the biography of the physicist Lev Landau.
-In February 2011, Currentzis became music director of the Perm Opera and Ballet Theatre, to which he brought both of his MusicAeterna ensembles.
+In February 2011, Currentzis became music director of the Perm Opera and Ballet Theatre, to which he brought both of his musicAeterna ensembles.

 In 2011, Currentzis became principal guest conductor of the Southwest German Radio Symphony Orchestra.
 Effective with the 2018–2019 season Currentzis became the first chief conductor of the SWR Symphonieorchester (created by the merger of the Southwest German Radio Symphony Orchestra with the Stuttgart Radio Symphony Orchestra).
 In September 2021, the SWR announced a 3-year extension to Currentzis' contract.
 In September 2022, the SWR announced that Currentzis was to stand down as chief conductor of the SWR Symphonieorchester at the close of the 2024–2025 season.
 The contract was not renewed upon his own request, and not for political reasons "as some had speculated or hoped".